Nate Lowe Player Props: Rangers vs. Angels

-On Tuesday, Nate Lowe (batting .200 in his past 10 games) and the Texas Rangers face the Los Angeles Angels, whose starting pitcher will be Jaime Barria.
-First pitch is at 8:05 PM ET.
+Nate Lowe -- with a slugging percentage of .488 in his past 10 games, including three home runs -- will be in action for the Texas Rangers against the Los Angeles Angels, with Reid Detmers on the hill, on June 14 at 8:05 PM ET.

-He is looking to get back on track after he struck out four times in his most recent game against the Angels.
+He strung together three hits (going 3-for-5 with a home run and two RBI) in his most recent appearance against the Angels.

 Nate Lowe Game Info & Props vs. the Angels